Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 These hairs deter predators and irritate their skin if they try to eat them.
 The adults feed on flower nectar, while the caterpillars feed on trees like oaks and pines.

-These types of moths in North Carolina are common in the springtime when they can be seen fluttering around flowers.
+These types of moths are common in North Carolina in the springtime, when they flutter around flowers.

 They typically lay their eggs on the leaves of the plants they feed on.
 As larvae, they will form a cocoon until they emerge as adults in the following spring.